Skip to Content

 Camden Market Opening Times

-Generally the markets are open 10am to dusk daily, however some traders only trade Friday to Sunday.
+Generally, the markets are open daily from 10 am until dusk.
+However, some traders only trade Friday to Sunday.

 Practical Tips

-• Most of the shops along Camden High Street are open every day, but if you want to catch the market in full swing, plan to visit Friday to Sunday when most of the stalls are trading.
+• Most of the shops along Camden High Street are open every day, but if you want to catch the market in full swing, visit from Friday to Sunday when most of the stalls are trading.

-• It does get incredibly busy – try visiting early-to-mid morning at the weekend or on Friday for the market experience without the overwhelming crowds.
+• It does get incredibly busy – try visiting early to mid-morning on the weekend or on Friday for the full market experience without having to negotiate overwhelming crowds.
 Don’t hold your breath though.

 • If an item has a marked price, you can try your hand at some gentle haggling but don’t be surprised if you don’t get very far (unless you’re buying more than one item when sellers are inclined to be more flexible).

-• The area around Camden’s markets is a bit of a hotspot for pickpockets – don’t carry around more cash than you need and keep an eye on your belongings.
+• The area around Camden’s markets is a bit of a hotspot for pickpockets – don’t carry around more cash than you need and keep your valuables secure and out of sight..

-• You can walk between all these markets so don’t expect to spend all day in just one spot.
-In fact we encourage you to see what each space has to offer.
-Seeing it all its totally feasible within a day/ong afternoon.
+• You can walk between all the markets on this guide easily, so don’t expect to spend all day in just one spot.
+In fact we encourage you to see what each different market has to offer.
+You can easily see everything in a single day or long afternoon.

 Getting There

-• The nearest tube stations are Camden Town and Chalk Farm – you can start at Camden Town and visit all the markets en route to Chalk Farm station.
-Kentish Town and Mornington Crescent are also closeby.
+• The nearest tube stations are Camden Town and Chalk Farm – Start at Camden Town and visit all the markets en route to Chalk Farm.
+Kentish Town and Mornington Crescent are also close by.
 Beware that access to the platforms in Camden Town station is via 96 stairs during busy periods – there’s no escalator access for those going into the station.

-• You can also hop on the overground to Camden Road.
+• You can also hop on the overground at Camden Road which takes you towards Highbury & Islington or Hampstead.

 Map of Camden’s Markets